opsway/hr_php_test/README.md

 Fix bug in CSV writer.
 Commit export.csv file and fix to repo.

 4. Run web.php in WEB mode for export all products to HTML writer.
-Fix bug with output (remove extra top symbols).
+Fix bug with output (remove extra top symbols), but don't touch ConsoleLogger class.
 Take a screenshot with result table and save to data/3.jpg.
 Commit fix and screenshot to repo.

+5. Copy cli.php to new_cli.php file.
-5. Remove instantiation of ConsoleLogger class from web.php and implement same functionality (include fixes from 4 task) with anonymous function or closure.
+Remove instantiation of ConsoleLogger class from new_cli.php.
+Implement same functionality (with debug mode = true and counting and output it each 2 item) with anonymous function or closure.
 Commit changes.

 6. Write new CSV reader class (OpsWay\Migration\Reader\File\Csv) which should parse export.csv created as a result of Task 3.
+Reader should return items include keys column which use csv in header (exclude itself).
-Write new OutOfStockLogger class that will log in CSV format (use exist Writer Csv class) rows that have only qty == 0 & is_stock == 0
+Write new OutOfStockLogger class that will log in CSV format (use exist Writer Csv class for writing to file) rows that have only qty == 0 & is_stock == 0
-Run cli.php in CLI mode with OutOfStockLogger and use created CSV reader with Stub writer Commit code changes and include result OutOfStockLogger csv file as /data/output.log.csv
+Run cli.php in CLI mode with OutOfStockLogger instead ConsoleLogger and use created CSV reader with Stub writer Commit code changes and include result OutOfStockLogger csv file as /data/output.log.csv